Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 When do Symptoms of Mast Cell Tumors Usually Occur in Dogs?

-Symptoms of mast cell tumors usually occur in dogs under one year.
-“Mast cell tumors in dogs less than 12 months old usually occur at a median age of 7.6 months at first presentation and 9 months at diagnosis,” according to the study by Rigas, K., Biasoli, D., Polton, G., Finotello, R., Murphy, S., Palma, S., Starkey, M., & Verganti, S. titled “Mast cell tumours in dogs less than 12 months of age: a multi-institutional retrospective study,” 2020.
+Signs of mast cell tumors usually occur in dogs under one year.
+“Mast cell tumors in dogs less than 12 months old usually occur at a median age of 7.6 months at first presentation and 9 months at diagnosis,” according to the study by Rigas, K., Biasoli, D., Polton, G., Finotello, R., Murphy, S., Palma, S., Starkey, M., & Verganti, S. titled “Mast cell tumors in dogs less than 12 months of age: a multi-institutional retrospective study,” 2020.

-Symptoms appear several weeks to months after the tumor develops.
+Signs appear several weeks to months after the tumor develops.
 Factors such as the grade of the tumor (low, intermediate, or high), as well as its size and location, determine how quickly clinical signs manifest.

 What are the Risk Factors for Mast Cell Tumors in Dogs?